Construction business loans: why builders get declined (and how to avoid wasted applications)

 Written by Michael Pajar, Director

-If you run a construction business, this may sound familiar.
+If you run a construction business, cash flow can feel confusing.

 What people usually use it for